MarkAdell/my_articles/to_do_lists/README.md

 ## How to structure the to-do lists

-It is important to understand that there is no right, wrong, or even recommended way of structuring your to-do lists.
+It's important to understand that there is no right, wrong, or even recommended way of structuring your to-do lists.
 You can structure them in any way you like, as long as they are effective and achieve the benefits we mentioned in the previous section.

-I am going to share two of the lists that I use, which I believe will be common to all of us, as they are the ones that we use on a daily basis: Daily to-do list and Pool of to-dos".
+I'm going to share two of the lists that I use, which I believe will be common to all of us, as they are the ones that we use on a daily basis: Daily to-do list and Pool of to-dos".

 Other lists that you may consider having, just to give you an idea: Goals for Q1 2024, Shopping list, Places to visit, Future tasks (tasks that you don't need to do right now, but you don't want to forget), and more.